 The Airmen's Stories - P/O D J Anderson

 Donald John Anderson was born in London on 19th April 1919 and went to West Leigh School and Westcliff High School for Boys.
-He joined the RAFVR on 5th April 1939 as an Airman u/t Pilot and began his flying training at 34 E&RFTS Rochford.
+He was working as a bank official in Southend when he joined the RAFVR on 5th April 1939 as an Airman u/t Pilot and began his flying training at 34 E&RFTS Rochford.